Too big to fail: Moral hazard

 Some critics have argued that "The way things are now banks reap profits if their trades pan out, but taxpayers can be stuck picking up the tab if their big bets sink the company."
 Additionally, as discussed by Senator Bernie Sanders, if taxpayers are contributing to rescue these companies from bankruptcy, they "should be rewarded for assuming the risk by sharing in the gains that result from this government bailout".

 In this sense, Alan Greenspan affirms that, "Failure is an integral part, a necessary part of a market system."
-Thereby, although the financial institutions that were bailed out were indeed important to the financial system, the fact that they took risk beyond what they would otherwise, should be enough for the Government to let them face the consequences of their actions.
+Thereby, although the financial institutions that were bailed out were indeed important to the financial system, the fact that they took risks beyond what they would otherwise, should be enough for the government to let them face the consequences of their actions.
 It would have been a lesson to motivate institutions to proceed differently next time.

 Inability to prosecute

-The political power of large banks and risks of economic impact from major prosecutions has led to use of the term "too big to jail" regarding the leaders of large financial institutions.
+The political power of large banks and the risks of economic impact from major prosecutions have led to the use of the term "too big to jail" to describe the leaders of large financial institutions.

-On March 6, 2013, then United States Attorney General Eric Holder testified to the Senate Judiciary Committee that the size of large financial institutions has made it difficult for the Justice Department to bring criminal charges when they are suspected of crimes, because such charges can threaten the existence of a bank and therefore their interconnectedness may endanger the national or global economy.
+On March 6, 2013, then United States Attorney General Eric Holder testified to the Senate Judiciary Committee that the size of large financial institutions has made it difficult for the Justice Department to bring criminal charges when they are suspected of crimes, because such charges can threaten the existence of a bank.
+Therefore, their interconnectedness may endanger the national or global economy.
 "Some of these institutions have become too large," Holder told the Committee.
 "It has an inhibiting impact on our ability to bring resolutions that I think would be more appropriate."
 In this he contradicted earlier written testimony from a deputy assistant attorney general, who defended the Justice Department's "vigorous enforcement against wrongdoing".
 Holder has financial ties to at least one law firm benefiting from de facto immunity to prosecution, and prosecution rates against crimes by large financial institutions are at 20-year lows.